 [1.
 Baltic Sea subregion

-Activities: Organize up to three subregional seminars on cooperation on the Convention and the Protocol, on topics of interest for the subregion that the lead countries concerned are to identify in advance of the meeting in consultation with the other countries, and prepare a report on the outcomes for the secretariat to make available on the website.
+Activities: Organize preferably two subregional meetings on cooperation on the Convention and the Protocol, on topics of interest for the subregion that the lead countries concerned are to identify in advance of the meeting in consultation with the other countries, and prepare minutes of the meeting on the outcomes for the secretariat to make available on the website.

-Entity(ies) responsible: The lead countries from around the Baltic Sea, as needed, with support from the secretariat.
+Entity(ies) responsible: Lead countries: Estonia (virtual meeting) and Poland, as needed, with support from the secretariat.

 Resource requirements: In-kind contributions to be confirmed by the countries concerned.
 As relevant, the participation of the secretariat requires funding of the related travel costs.]